jourquin/Nodus/devtools/tests/README.md

 tolerance.
 This is **not** a simplification of the network or saved shapefile.
 Geometry invalidation also discards the detail cache; pan, resize and style changes retain it.

-Each line lazily builds a Douglas-Peucker hierarchy in normalized Mercator coordinates.
+Each line lazily builds a Douglas-Peucker hierarchy using the selected projection's metric.
 It is reused across map centers and zoom levels.
+Mercator uses normalized 2D coordinates.
+Equal Earth uses a conservative 3D metric that bounds screen error at every central longitude, so horizontal pans also reuse the hierarchy.
+An Equal Earth view whose wrap boundary cuts a line uses full detail for that line; panning away reuses its retained hierarchy.
+Switching projection types rebuilds each line's hierarchy lazily, retaining only the latest projection type to bound memory usage.
 Power-of-two tolerance levels round down to stay within the pixel limit, and only the last level's coordinates are retained per line.
 A hierarchy retains one double per vertex, in addition to the selected level and ordinary projected geometry.
 Its first construction takes time and memory; assess first visits separately from repeated navigation.